 The frog’s scream sounds very similar to that of a screaming child.
 The purpose of producing this noise is to scare or confuse the predator long enough for the frog to make their escape.

-Many predators will ignore animals that produce loud noises as it gives away their position to other predators who may try to steal the kill.
+Many predators will ignore animals that produce loud noises, giving away their position to other predators who may try to steal the kill.

-Unfortunately, animals rely quite heavily on sound to communicate, and noise pollution from human activity has an adverse effect.
-Studies have shown that many bird species have changed the timings of their normal calls to avoid rush hour traffic.
-Other species simply sing louder to be heard above the noise of cars, trains, and aircraft.
+Unfortunately, animals rely pretty heavily on sound to communicate, and noise pollution from human activity has an adverse effect.
+Studies have shown that many bird species have changed the timings of their regular calls to avoid rush hour traffic.
+Other species sing louder to be heard above the noise of cars, trains, and aircraft.

-Red deer and moose both rely on vocalization during the breeding season, so noise pollution can have a serious impact on their reproduction success.
+Red deer and moose both rely on vocalization during the breeding season, and noise pollution can severely impact their reproduction success.
 This could come from aircraft, heavy machinery, or everyday traffic noise.

-As humans expand further into the countryside, not only are we taking away from the habitat space of native wildlife, but we are also having a negative effect on their ability to find mates and reproduce.
+As humans expand further into the countryside, we are taking away from the habitat space of native wildlife.
+We are also harming their ability to find mates and reproduce.

 Animals like bats and owls that rely on sound for hunting are also at risk as the noise pollution from human activity can fragment their hunting ranges.
 This means they have a smaller area to find food, which increases the chance of starvation and reduces their ability to reproduce.

-For marine animals, the increase in the number of boats, jet skis, and other watercraft has a similar impact.
+For marine animals, the increase in boats, jet skis, and other watercraft has a similar impact.
 Finding mates and food is becoming more challenging and is even pushing some species closer to extinction.